WaterJuice/WjCryptLib/README.md

 -------------------------

-To use the library functions, only the following files are required, depending one what cryptographic functions are wanted.
+To use the library functions, only the following files are required, depending on what cryptographic functions are wanted.

 * MD5 - (LibMd5.h, and LibMd5.c)
 * SHA1 - (LibSha1.h, and LibSha1.c)